openstack/keystone/doc/source/contributor/database-migrations.rst

     No schema changes are allowed.

 Contract phase:
-    Only contractive schema changes are allowed, such as dropping or altering columns, tables, indices, and triggers.
+    Only destructive schema changes are allowed, such as dropping or altering columns, tables, indices, and triggers.

     Data insertion, modification, and removal is not allowed.